Source: December 31, 2017 Interstate Route Log and Finders List

 Interstate 794 opened initially as a spur from the Marquette Interchange to Plankinton Avenue (Exit 1D) in 1968.
 A short extension followed in 1969 to Jackson Street (Exit 1E).1 The Lake Interchange, where I-794 turns from east-west to north-south, was constructed with elements for the unbuilt Lake Freeway north to the Park Freeway.

 Interstate 794 turns south and immediately gains elevation as it prepares to cross the Hoan Bridge.
-The Hoan Bridge made the news on December 13, 2000, when a section of the approach to the bridge buckled four feet.
-As a result, I-794 was closed, and fortunately no one was injured.
+The Hoan Bridge made the news on December 13, 2000, when a section of the bridge approach buckled four feet.
+Fortunately no one was injured.
 The bridge was relatively new in terms of anticipated bridge life span (having been completed in 1972).
-Demolition of the affected segment along with construction of the replacement section occurred during the intervening year, and the bridge was fully reopened on November 1, 2001.
+During the emergency closure of the span, the affected segment was replaced.
+The bridge fully reopened on November 1, 2001.
 Please visit Chris Bessert's Hoan Bridge web page for more information and details on this near-tragedy.
 Photo taken 09/02/05.

 An extension of the roadway southward from Carferry Road remained planned, but options varied with a 1986 study comprising a 3.3-mile long four lane arterial along the North Western Railroad tracks.
 Another proposal involved tearing down 600 feet of the Hoan Bridge and extending the roadway at-grade across an intersection with Carferry Road.3